ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 I've spent the last several months building libraries in Rust, and I've come to appreciate the sum of the language's strengths for a reason I haven't seen discussed much: obvious correctness drives ergonomics.
-Because the language is so strict, it's easy to identify where you've taken shortcuts to get things working.
+Because the language is so strict, it's easy to identify where you've cut corners to get things working.
 Like just about everyone who's ever written code, I have taken shortcuts I regretted to make deliveries on time.
 I didn't always consider carefully whether functions should take references or values.
 I didn't always encode the invariants of my data structures in the type system.